ngmduc2012/base_project_flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Easy to using:

+Create new project flutter
+Add file in folder lib and assets of this project to your project App plugin # For base project in this project to your pubspec.yaml bluild your project
+This project is builed on GetX!